PostgreSQL Joins

 ON street_bikes_names= sports_bikes_names;

-Let’s check the output of the above query.
+Let’s check the output of the above query, which is expected as shown in the screenshot below.

 The inner join is used to check each row in Table A Best_motorcycle.